 Recognition Primed Decision Making (RPD) explained

-Recognition Primed Decision Making: this article explains Recognition Primed Decision Making, developed by Gary Klein in a practical way.
+Recognition Primed Decision Making (RPD): this article explains Recognition Primed Decision Making, developed by Gary Klein in a practical way.
 Next to what it is, this article also highlights an example, definition and objectives, variations, a adapted roadmap RPD process for business and a short summary.
 After reading it you will understand the basics of this decision making tool.
 Enjoy reading!

 What is Recognition Primed Decision Making?